celigo/integrator-api-docs/readme.md

 Exports are used to extract data from an application.
 Exports can run standalone via the API, or in the context of a flow.

-Standalone exports (invoked via the API) are useful for Embedded Integrations where user actions in an external app (like clicking a button) need to invoke an external application's API in real-time and return the results immediately.
-Standalone exports are also useful in Hooks to call back into an application dynamically (i.e. to get more data while a flow is running).

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/export.md) for more info regarding the export resource type and all its related API endpoints.

 ### Import

 Imports are used to insert data into an application.
 Imports can run standalone via the API, or in the context of a flow.

-Standalone imports (invoked via the API) are useful for Embedded Integrations where user actions in an external app (like clicking a button) need to invoke an external application's API in real-time and return the results immediately.
-Standalone imports are also useful in Hooks to submit data into an application dynamically based on business logic.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/import.md) for more info regarding the import resource type and all its related API endpoints.